 By Keely Sexton

-The first — and only — fossil of the beast was found by Mount Holyoke College professor Mignon Talbot in 1910, when she encountered it on one of her many walks.
+Podokesaurus holyokensis was found by Mount Holyoke College professor Mignon Talbot in 1910, when she encountered it on one of her many walks.
+It was the only fossil of its kind discovered.
 Talbot, who taught geology (and later geography) from 1904 to her retirement in 1935, was the first woman to name and describe a dinosaur.
-She named the diminutive carnivore Podokesaurus holyokensis, or the “swift-footed lizard of Holyoke.”
+The diminutive carnivore's name, Podokesaurus holyokensis, means the “swift-footed lizard of Holyoke.”

 Sadly, the original fossil was destroyed in a fire at Williston Hall, which burned to the ground in 1917, though cast replicas still exist.